 These policies are a strong retention tool and make a significant contribution to improving retention of valuable skills across our organisation.

-As a responsible business we recognise that it is critical for our company to significantly reduce the gender pay gap.
+As a responsible business we recognise our critical role in eliminating the gender pay gap.
 The insights we gain from our pay gap reporting help us to evolve our programmes, albeit we accept that it will take time for the impact of these programmes to reflect in our pay gap numbers, particularly in light of the very variable nature of our workforce composition.

-We’ve never believed in appointing women for the purpose of ‘ticking a box’ or achieving a quota but remain absolutely focussed on encouraging more women to apply for jobs in our businesses at all levels and having inclusive talent development pipelines to help address the gender imbalance at the most senior levels of our organisation.
+We’re clear on the benefits of a gender-balanced workforce and gender-balanced leadership teams, and have never believed in appointing women for the purpose of ‘ticking a box’ or achieving a quota.
+We remain absolutely focused on encouraging more women to apply for jobs in our businesses at all levels and having inclusive talent development pipelines to help address the gender imbalance at the most senior levels of our organisation.

 Chairman and Group Chief Executive